Communication Sciences and Disorders

 - Personal letter of application. (sent to CSDCAS)

-- Successful completion of the following courses, or their equivalents (30 semester hours or 45 quarter hours).
+- Successful completion of the following courses, or their equivalents.
+A minimum of 4 completed prerequisite classes must be completed and included in your application to be considered for admission.
 Students seeking public school certification may need additional course work at the graduate level.
 Descriptions of these courses can be found in the University's Undergraduate Catalog.

 - CDIS 1230 Introduction to Communication Disorders